Lioneltech/PythonCode/README.md

 ## Project 2: Using Crypto Api and Script Automation in Python

-This Python code demonstrates how to use a public API in Python to access the latest cryptocurrency data from CoinMarketCap.
+In this project we demonstrate how we used a public API in Python to access the latest cryptocurrency data from CoinMarketCap.
 The code uses the requests library to send a GET request to the CoinMarketCap API, specifying query parameters such as 'start' and 'limit' to filter the results.
 The response data is then converted from JSON to a Pandas DataFrame to make it easier to work with.
 The DataFrame is then normalized and a timestamp is added to indicate when the script was run.
 Finally, the code shows how to automate the API call by creating a function that can be run anytime we need to get the latest cryptocurrency data.
 The function normalizes the response data, adds a timestamp, and appends the new data to an existing CSV file.

 ### Data Collection, Manipulation and Visualization:
 The second project end game was data visualization.